amsmith123/Time-Series-Forecasting-Store-Sales/README.md

 Used an ANN to predict the unit sales for thousands of items sold at Corporación Favorita, a large Ecuadorian-based grocery retailer.

-Current model achieves RMSLE of 0.53631, with room for improvement with minor code fixes.
+Current model achieves RMSLE of 0.53631 on unseen, competition-provided test data, with room for improvement with minor code fixes.